Tuesday, March 1, 2011

 45. Brachydiplax farinosa (Krüger, 1902)

-Habitat: Exposed ponds and marshes
+Habitat: Forested ponds and marshes

-Sightings (by me): Common
+In flight: Year-round / Sightings (by me): Common

 Brachydiplax is a beautiful, but difficult to positively ID species.
 Most of them look the same and worse still, some species in the genus Aethriamanta can also look very similar.
 Of the Brachydiplax genus, B. c. chalybea is the most common and I find it easy to ID with its orange and blue-coloured thorax.
 Brachydiplax farinosa is the second most common species and can be found at many ponds/marshland which have lots weedy edges.
 B. sobrina is rather rare (I have only spotted it 3-4 times) and seems to prefer large, exposed rivers (not true anymore!).